Cinemo: Consistent and Controllable Image Animation with Motion Diffusion Models

 Motion intensity controllability

 We demonstrate that our method can finely control the motion intensity of animated videos.
-The prompt is "shark swimming".
+The prompts are "shark swimming" and "car moving", respectively.

 Click to play the following animations!